 What is flocked HTV?

 Flocked HTV is a “fuzzy” or “furry” heat transfer vinyl.
-It has almost a suede feeling to it once applied to your surface.
-You can use it just like regular HTV but it adds an extra dimension to any project you add it to.
+It has almost a suede-like feel once applied to your surface.
+You can use it just like regular HTV, but it adds an extra dimension to any project you add it to.

 The process is basically the same as cutting regular iron-on or heat transfer vinyl.
-However, you can follow the instructions below if you are struggling at all!
-Remember that you can cut flocked iron-on with any Cricut machine as it just uses the fine point blade.
+However, you can follow the instructions below if you have questions!
+Remember that you can cut flocked iron-on with any Cricut machines, since it just uses the fine point blade.

 - Flocked HTV

-- Then add your fine point blade to your Cricut machine and mirror the cut in Cricut Design Space.
-You will want to use the Iron-On setting with more pressure for the additional thickness of the flocked material.
+Then add your fine-point blade to your Cricut machine and mirror the cut in Cricut Design Space.
+You will want to use the “Iron-On” setting with “More Pressure: to adjust for the additional thickness of the flocked material.

-- Then just add your mat to your machine and press go to start your cut.
+Then add your mat to your machine and press go to start your cut.
 Once the cut is complete, remove the mat from the machine.
-Continue on to weed and apply your HTV.
+Then weed and apply your HTV.

 - Weeding tools